yandex-cloud/docs/en/_api-ref/datalens/function-ref/ANY.md

 ```

 #### Description {#description}
-Returns any of the values of `value` from the group.
+Returns one of the values of `value` from the group.
 This is a nondeterministic aggregation — the result may vary for the same data over multiple queries.

 **Argument types:**
 - `value` — `Any`